 Apollo missions 1, 2, and 3 either did not fly (in the case of Apollo 1, which killed astronauts Gus Grissom, Edward White, and Roger Chaffee on 27 January 1967) or were cancelled (in the case of Apollo 2 and Apollo 3).
-Flown missions began with Apollo 4, the first unmanned test of the Saturn V rocket (9 November 1967).
-Apollo 5 was a Saturn IB-launched unmanned LM test.
-Apollo 6 was the second unmanned Saturn V rocket test, again without astronauts on board.
+Flown missions began with Apollo 4, the first test of the Saturn V rocket (9 November 1967).
+It carried no crew.
+Apollo 5 was a Saturn IB-launched LM test without a crew.
+Apollo 6 was the second Saturn V rocket test, again without astronauts on board.

-Six months after it abandoned the moon, NASA launched Skylab 1, the first and only Skylab Orbital Workshop, unmanned atop the first and only two-stage Saturn V to fly.
+Six months after it abandoned the Moon, NASA launched Skylab 1, the first and only Skylab Orbital Workshop, unmanned atop the first and only two-stage Saturn V to fly.
 Three Saturn IB rockets each launched a CSM bearing three men to Skylab 1 for stays of up to 84 days.
 They lifted off from a makeshift raised platform ("the milkstool") on Saturn V Pad 39B.
-The last mission, Skylab 4, returned to Earth in February 1974.
+The last mission, Skylab 4, returned to Earth on 8 February 1974.

 Eighteen months after Skylab, the last Saturn IB to fly launched the last CSM to fly into low-Earth orbit for a meet-up with a Soviet Soyuz spacecraft.
 The last CSM was named only "Apollo."
 The first and only DM, an airlock that enabled crews to move safely between the incompatible atmospheres of the Apollo and Soyuz spacecraft, rode inside the tapered shroud that linked the bottom of the CSM to the top of the Saturn IB's S-IVB second stage.